syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## Manipulating columns

-This section explains working with columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid, including accessing columns, changing column settings, and adding or removing columns using the Grid's properties, methods, and events.
+This section explains working with columns in the Angular Data Grid, including accessing columns, changing column settings, and adding or removing columns using the Grid's properties, methods, and events.

 ### Accessing Columns

-Accessing columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid is done using these grid methods:
+Accessing columns in the Angular Data Grid is done using these grid methods:

 | Method | Description | Example |
 |--------|-------------|---------|